melzayet/ais-design-guide/README.md

 - Consideration: Do I have members with skills to play more than one role simultaneously?

-- Consideration: What RBAC permissions will be given to each role and what system identities (Managed Identities) are needed
+- Consideration: What RBAC permissions will be given to each role and what system identities (Managed Identities) are needed?

 - Consideration: What authentication mechanisms will be used: OAuth2, Managed Identities...etc.?